68publishers/health-check/README.md

 {
     protected function getArrayExportMode() : string
     {
-        # your can resolve an export mode in this method, use following constants:
+        # you can resolve an export mode in this method, use following constants:

         # 1) HealthCheckerInterface::ARRAY_EXPORT_MODEL_SIMPLE
         # 2) HealthCheckerInterface::ARRAY_EXPORT_MODE_FULL